martdev123/RapidFUD/README.md

 3sudo su
 then ./FUD64.elf
-5 Fud crypter needs at least 5 minutes to run to stay idle in order to download dependancies
+5 Fud crypter needs at least 5 minutes to run to stay idle in order to download dependancies While tool is running generate a msfvenom payload in the same folder where crypter is located

 Supported just by Kali Linux AMD64